Crypto Comes of Age: Cryptocurrency Travel Rule Compliance Conference and Hackathon Recap

 Privacy Coins and Compliance

 Both the FATF and BSA requirements for virtual assets and virtual asset service providers go beyond simply sharing PII to include a risk-based approach, and exchanges were quick to react with several exchanges already banned the coins well before the start of the conference in anticipation for compliance.
-This caused a need for privacy coin developers to fully understand their true obligations under the new regulations and advocate to exchanges their path to compliance.
+This caused a need for A Privacy Coin is a cryptocurrency that hides data about its...
+More developers to fully understand their true obligations under the new regulations and advocate to exchanges their path to compliance.

 Ryan Taylor, CEO at DASH Core Group Inc., explained, “We tend to treat cryptocurrencies very binary—they’re either privacy coins or they’re not.
 What does that actually mean?
-In the case of Dash, we were the first to implement a feature that was proposed by Bitcoin is a digital currency (also called crypto-currency) ...
+In the case of Dash, we were the first to implement a feature that was proposed by The term "Bitcoin" can either refer to Bitcoin the network, ...
 More at the time called CoinJoin.
-It’s a wallet level technique that allows any transparent A blockchain—the technology underlying bitcoin and other c...
+It’s a wallet level technique that allows any transparent A blockchain is a shared digital ledger, or a continually up...
 More to enhance the user privacy.
 Since Dash did it in 2014, Bitcoin did it in 2015.
 Then they added off-chain transactions with Lightning.
 Does that now make bitcoin a privacy coin?
 It should, if Dash is one.
 I think we need to go beyond this binary treatment, look at the actual technology, how can we adapt to it, are there ways to deal with it.”

-The panel reiterated that FATF and FinCEN are not advocating an outright ban on privacy coins as long as controls are in place to mitigate the risks associated with their anonymity enhanced features, similar to how many exchanges already have procedures to mitigate risks resulting from bitcoin associated with anonymizing services, such as mixers.
+The panel reiterated that FATF and FinCEN are not advocating an outright ban on privacy coins as long as controls are in place to mitigate the risks associated with their anonymity enhanced features, similar to how many exchanges already have procedures to mitigate risks resulting from bitcoin associated with anonymizing General services, including non-profits, forums and news sit...
+More, such as mixers.

 The Growing Trend of Hidden Crypto in Banks